 This is another area of concern for parents in particular.
 If you don’t expect your kids to need to go into your bedroom, alarm the bedroom door with a contact sensor.
 Bedroom or basement closets where gifts and other valuables are kept are good locations to add this security as well.
 This concept also works well for families who travel frequently.
 You may need to let friends or neighbors enter your home to take care of plants and pets while you are away.
 Contact sensors can ensure that these guests do not snoop.
 If caretakers did attempt to get into any rooms where they weren’t welcome, you’ll know immediately.

 Having a fenced in yard to contain pets can add a great amount of convenience to pet ownership.
 Unfortunately, if someone leaves the gate to that fence open, a pet can escape unbeknownst to the homeowner inside.
 Knowing when a fence has been opened provides great peace of mind to pet owners.

 Interactive service allows you to expand this concept as well.
 In addition to receiving alerts when a fence or gate opens, a interactive service allows you to receive alerts if you forget to close a gate.
 If, for example, you generally let the dog out at 7:00am, you can receive an alert if a gate or fence is left open at 6:55am.
 Now you aren’t accidentally letting the pet out when there is an easy escape route available.

-Doors or Drawers that Protect Tools or Other Valuables
+Doors or Drawers that House Tools or Other Valuables

 Where Should I Start?